Cell 91 Projects

 The goal of Cell 91 is to reach as many students as possible with the message of chastity.
 Below is a list of projects that can be launched, but each club is welcome to invent their own initiatives.

 (The focus of the projects must always conform to Church teaching on human sexuality.
 However, if you attend a state university, not everything you do has to specifically promote Catholicism.
-Since many of the students to whom you’ll be ministering are non-Catholic, Chastity Project has created secular versions of Pure Love, Pure Womanhood, Pure Manhood, and Romance without Regret.)
+Since many of the students to whom you’ll be ministering are non-Catholic, Chastity Project has created secular versions of Pure Love, Pure Womanhood, Pure Manhood, and Love or Lust?)

 Work with the leaders of local youth groups, middle schools, or your high school in order for members of your club to present the message of chastity to them.
 It is especially effective when college students speak in high schools classes or retreats.
 Speakers may wish to practice their talks in front of the club.
 The advisor may be able to assist you in obtaining permission from the teachers or youth ministers to speak to their teens.
 Click here for tips of giving a chastity talk, and here for tips on becoming a chastity speaker.
 If your club is able, you could assign 3-4 members to each parish or school to visit once a month to stay in contact with the teens.